Blueberry

 - ^ Inoue N, et al. Effect of Vaccinium ashei reade leaf extracts on lipid metabolism in obese OLETF rats.
 Biosci Biotechnol Biochem.
 (2011)

-- ^ Sakaida H, et al. Effect of Vaccinium ashei reade leaves on angiotensin converting enzyme activity in vitro and on systolic blood pressure of spontaneously hypertensive rats in vivo.
+- ^ Sakaida H, et al. Effect of Vaccinium ashei reade leaves on angiotensin converting enzyme activity in vitro and on systolic cardiovascular health of spontaneously hypertensive rats in vivo.
 Biosci Biotechnol Biochem.
 (2007)

 - ^ a b Del Bo' C, et al. Blanching improves anthocyanin absorption from highbush blueberry ( Vaccinium corymbosum L.) purée in healthy human volunteers: a pilot study.
 J Agric Food Chem.
 (2012)

-- ^ Sablani SS, et al. Effect of thermal treatments on phytochemicals in conventionally and organically grown berries.
+- ^ Sablani SS, et al. Effect of thermal nutritional supports on phytochemicals in conventionally and organically grown berries.
 J Sci Food Agric.
 (2010)

 - ^ Brambilla A, et al. Steam-blanched highbush blueberry (Vaccinium corymbosum L.) juice: phenolic profile and antioxidant capacity in relation to cultivar selection.
 J Agric Food Chem.
 (2008)